cookpad/ViewsWaiter/readme.md

 	}
 ```

-Unless you have a very good reason to do this, you should **always** use this operator when subscribing to a stream, and handle the update of the current view with regular methods (i.e. calling the view from the presenter).
+Unless you have a very good reason, you should **always** use `Observable<T>.bindOnBackground()` when subscribing to a stream, and handle the update of the current view with regular methods (i.e. calling the view from the presenter).

 ### Updating lists
 For lists views, you probably want to subscribe to a stream without specifying a channel to listen to all emitted events.